 Guan Yu is one of the most famous names amongst the Three Kingdoms era in China.
-He's known for his extremely long and beautiful beard, having red skin, being the one who popularized the weapon 'guandao/yanyuedao' (lit. weir moon blade) via his personal weapon, the Azure Dragon Weir Moon Blade, in addition of being one of the few figures in China that went from a mortal into being deified as a God in the Chinese Mythology.
+He's known for his extremely long and beautiful beard, having red skin, being the one who popularized the weapon 'guandao/yanyuedao' (lit. weir moon blade, though in Europe it would just be called a glaive) via his personal weapon, the Green Dragon Crescent Blade, in addition of being one of the few figures in China that went from a mortal into being deified as a god in the Chinese Mythology.
 Chances are, you often see statues or paintings about him in China, or a few of them in your local Chinatown stores.

 As time passed, values started to shift.
 In the wake of the turbulence in China after the Three Kingdoms era, people started to latch on the people of Shu, and to appease the government, people started writing pro-Shu stories that gave much praise to them, Guan Yu included, for this one value that was highly revered: Loyalty.
 For all his flaws above, Guan Yu still valued his loyalty to his brother and the Han Dynasty, making those stories easier to digest.
 In addition, despite his flaws and downfall, Records of the Three Kingdoms/San Guo Zhi has stated that Guan Yu was a man that exudes honor and merit, spoken highly by friends and foes alike, including Cao Cao and even Lu Meng.